gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 The joint `<pose>` tag is a coordinate transform applied relative to the child link frame to define the joint frame.
-This transform is considered to be the transform between the two links when the joint is at its initial position.
 While a `<pose>` tag is not necessary for a fixed joint, it is used regularly in other joint types.
 See the following example for an illustration of the joint pose.

 Some joint types allow degrees of freedom along a specified axis.
+Consider body-fixed coordinate frames attached to the parent and child links that coincide with the joint frame when the model is in its initial configuration.
+For descriptive purposes,
+the frame attached to the parent link is termed the joint's fixed frame, and the frame attached to the child link is termed the joint's mobilized frame.
+The specification is clear about the location of the joint frame in the initial configuration but is ambiguous about its definition after joint motion, whether it is fixed with the parent link or mobilized with the child link.
-For example, the rotational axis of a revolute joint is specified by a unit Vector3 in the `<xyz>` tag under the `<axis>` element, which is interpreted in the joint frame.
+For a revolute joint, the rotational axis is specified by a unit Vector3 in the `<xyz>` tag under the `<axis>` element, which is constant in both the fixed and mobilized joint frames.

 The joint pose and axis direction for the following SDF model are illustrated in the following figure, with model frame `M`, Parent link frame `P`, Child link frame `C`, and joint frame `J`.